gjtorikian/panino-docs/README.md

     npm install -g panino

-From the command line, just run

-    node panino --path [source_files]

-Otherwise, you can write a simple build script to do the work for you.
+I usually write a simple build script to do the work.
 Here's how that might look for a pdoc-like system:

 ```javascript
 var options = {